Angela Jackman QC (Hon)

-Public Law Partner
+Partner, Public Law Solicitor

 Angela joined Simpson Millar in April 2010 as a Partner.
 She is recognised as a leader in Education Law, Human Rights and Court of Protection; she was first ranked by Chambers and Partners and Legal 500 in 2003.
 She is an Accredited Practitioner under the Law Society’s Mental Capacity Welfare Accreditation Scheme.
+Angela was appointed as Honorary QC in March 2021.

 Angela is quoted in Chambers and Partners UK 2018 edition as being “very experienced and very knowledgeable” and “an expert in deprivation of liberty and best interests matters, particularly with regard to mental capacity cases in the Court of Protection.”